geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-05/meeting-transcript.md

 Yeah.
 You know now I think we see where all the, uh, we're all the bridges.
 Uh, all the pieces that we have to build in order to get tiny guy to actually output this code, how fast is our jam on?
 Uh, I guess you're doing RDNA for now, not CDNA.

 ##### **Qazalin** [[00:16:31](https://www.youtube.com/watch?v=GNdNtguh1zo&t=991)]
-cDNA is still the same 1.3 petaflops.
+CDNA is still the same 1.3 petaflops.
 I have not touched that code because I can't read it yet.
 It's a text.

 ##### **Geohot** [[00:16:41](https://www.youtube.com/watch?v=GNdNtguh1zo&t=1001)]
-Well, yeah, I'll merge the cDNA assembler now.
-I think let's get fast gems into our training loop.
+Well, yeah, I'll merge the CDNA assembler now.
+I think let's get fast GEMMs into our training loop.

 ##### **Geohot** [[00:16:50](https://www.youtube.com/watch?v=GNdNtguh1zo&t=1010)]
 Intensor.
 Yeah, I'll try.